Back

 There is possible overlap among the three portfolio types.
 For instance, a student whose work focuses on 3-D art and design could submit, in their AP 3-D Art and Design Portfolio Exam, drawings and/or 2-D compositions associated with their 3-D work.
 These could include concept drawings of a sculpture or the floor plan of an architectural structure, for example.

-Remember: No work may be duplicated between portfolios.
+Remember: No work may be duplicated or repurposed between portfolios or from artwork submitted in previous years.

 In planning for and developing your body of portfolio work, you should select a particular focus of 2-D art and design, 3-D art and design, or drawing.
 As you work, you may make pieces that diverge in format from your selected portfolio type.